MooersLab/pymolsnips/README.md

 Some documents can be opened with one of several alternate editors.
 Edits of markdown and LaTeX documents are rendered immediately.

-*JuputerLab* has a snippet extension that is not backward compatible with the *Jupyter Notebook*.
+*JuputerLab* has several extensions for snippet libraries that is not backward compatible with the *Jupyter Notebook*.
 The snippet extension is
-The snippets are accessible from submenus and it is easy to add new snippets.
+The snippets are accessible from submenus, and it is easy to add new snippets.
 Snippets in a category are accessible from a submenu.
 There is no support for tab triggers and tab stops are this time.